xrdocs/ncs5500/_tutorials/understanding-the-bfd-hardware-programming-on-ncs55xx-and-ncs5xx.md

 ## Verification in the Pipeline

 Let us verify a few CLI commands and confirm the hardware programming.
-This command gives a quick information on the session configured in brief.
+This command gives a quick information on the session configured.

 ![Screenshot 2021-05-24 at 7.15.15 PM.png]({{site.baseurl}}/images/Screenshot 2021-05-24 at 7.15.15 PM.png)